heptarch/heptarch.github.io/drafts/demon-bh.md

 Or can they?
-Bennett noted that, every time the demon sorts the particle into the fast or slow chamber, it generates a bit of data it can either erase or store.
+Bennett noted that, every time the demon sorts the particle into the fast or slow chamber, it generates a bit of data it can either remember or forget.
-Erasing comes with an entropy cost, as per Landauer's principle.
+Foretting comes with an entropy cost, as per Landauer's principle.
-Storing, on the other hand, has two interesting features: first, it *correlates* the demon's memory with the gas system, and second, it is limited by the physical size of the memory.
+Remembering, on the other hand, has two interesting features: first, it *correlates* the demon's memory with the gas system, and second, it is limited by the physical size of the demon's memory.